Marcus Brown (politician)

-Marcus Brown is an American politician serving as a member of the Connecticut House of Representatives and as Assistant Majority Leader.
+Marcus Brown (born April 22, 1991) is an American politician serving as a member of the Connecticut House of Representatives and as Assistant Majority Leader.
 A member of the Democratic Party, Brown represents the 127th district, which includes the North End and parts of the Brooklawn neighborhood in Bridgeport.

 Early life and education

 Brown was born on April 22, 1991, in Bridgeport, Connecticut.
 He attended Bridgeport Public Schools.
 Brown later studied at Housatonic Community College for two years before transferring to Southern New Hampshire University, where he earned a Bachelor of Science degree in Business Administration.

 Career

 Before entering politics, Brown worked in the non-profit sector, focusing on assisting young people with job training and placement.

 Connecticut House of Representatives

 Elections

 Brown was first elected to the Connecticut House of Representatives in November 2022, succeeding Jack Hennessey.
 He was sworn into office in January 2023.
 Brown ran for reelection in 2024 unopposed and was sworn in for his second term on January 8, 2025.